yet-another-consulting-company/spray-and-pray/README.md

 │   ├── msg1.json
 │   └── msg2.json
 └── topic2
-    ├── msg1.json
     ├── msg3.json
+    ├── msg4.json
-    └── msg4.json
+    └── msg5.json
 ```

-With the example above, the command could look like: `$ ./produce topic1 topic1  env-t67q9 lkc-fr90tg`
+With the example above, the command could look like: `$ ./produce topic1 topic1  env-t67q9 lkc-fr90tg` and then message 'msg1.json' and 'msg2.json' will be sent on topic 'topic1'.

 #### With configuration file